 Evolution of Product and Buyers

-Cyber towers have historically been purchased by large data holders such as FIs, Healthcare, Retailers and the Hospitality.
+Cyber towers have historically been purchased by large data holders such as FIs, Healthcare, Retailers and the Hospitality Industry.
 Today, the threat landscape has changed as has our global reliance on technology.
 2017 saw large BI losses emanating from cyber events in non-traditional cyber classes such as manufacturing, transportation and logistics.
 We have also witnessed the impact of physical losses stemming from cyber and tech.
 Thus, there has been a marked shift in the demographics of cyber purchasers, no longer is this a niche product rather a more holistic product designed for a digitally integrated world.
 Is the industry prepared to respond by moving ‘silent cyber’ out of the shadows and explicitly embrace ‘embedded cyber’ in traditional policies?This panel will discuss the evolution of the cyber product including the challenges of creating products that cross into traditional P&C lines, it will look to the future as to what is next for this rapidly evolving insurance class and it will examine what insurance buyers are really looking for.

 Vice President, Dyna Management Services Inc.